-Tableau Maps are very useful to visualize the geographical data.
-In this article we will show you, How to Create regular Maps in Tableau with example.
-For this we are going to use World Indicators data sources that comes with tableau.
+Tableau Maps are convenient for visualizing geographical data.
+In this article, we will show you how to Create regular Maps with an example.
+For this Maps demo, we are going to use World Indicators data sources that come with the desktop.

-There are multiple ways in Tableau to create Maps.
-And in this article we will explain all of them
+There are multiple ways to create Maps in Tableau.
+And in this article, we will explain all of them.

-Drag and drop any Geographic field to Row or Column shelf, and selecting the Map in Show Me window will automatically create a Map in Tableau.
-In this example, we will drag the Country dimension to Columns Shelf
+Drag and drop any Geographic field to the Row or Column shelf, and selecting the icon in the Show Me window will automatically create a Map.
+In this example, we will drag the Country dimension to the Columns Shelf.

-Next, Drag and Drop Total Population from Measures Region to Rows Shelf.
-Since it is a Measure value, Total Population is aggregated to default Sum.
+Next, Drag and Drop the Total Population from Tableau Measures Region to Rows Shelf.
+Since it is a Measure value, the Total Population will aggregate to the default Sum.

-Let me change that Bar Chart into a World Map.
-To do so, Please expand the Show Me window and select the Maps from it
+Let me change that Bar Chart into a World.
+To do so, Please expand the Show Me window and select the marked option from it.

-Once you select the maps from Show Me window, Map will be displayed.
-From the below shown screenshot, you can see Row and column Shelf’s are filled with generated Latitude and Longitudes.
-And, Country is added to Detail Card, and Total Population is added to Columns Card.
+Once you choose this from the Show Me window, Tableau Map will be displayed.
+From the below-shown screenshot, you can see the Row and column Shelf filled with generated Latitude and Longitudes.
+And Country will be added to Detail Card, and Total Population will add to Columns Card.

 You can highlight any country to see that Country population

-In order to convert the Symbol Map to Maps, either you can click Maps from Show Me window or you can change the Marks type from Automatic to Map
+To convert the Symbols, you can either click on the marked one from the Show Me window or change the Marks type from Automatic to Map.

-Either ways it will generate a Map for you
+Either way, it will generate the below for you.

-Let us add Population Total to Colors card present in Marks Shelf.
-This will add color to each and every country based on their Population.
+Let us add Population Total to the Colors card in Marks Shelf.
+It will add color to every country based on its Population.

-Drag and drop any Geographic filed on the Details card will automatically create a Tableau Map.
-In this example, we will drag the Country Name dimension to Details card present in Marks Shelf
+Drag and drop any Geographic field on the Details card will automatically create a Map.
+In this example, we will drag the Country Name dimension to the Details card present in Marks Shelf.

-Now you can see the auto generated symbol map.
-Use either of the above mentioned approaches to convert the Symbol map to Map
+Now you can see the auto-generated symbol.
+Use either of the approaches mentioned above to convert the Symbol to Map.

 Add Data labels to Maps in Tableau

-To add data labels to Tableau Maps, Please click on the Show Mark Labels button in the Toolbar.
-Though it looks odd but you get the idea of adding data labels.
+To add data labels to Maps, Please click on the Show Mark Labels button in the Toolbar.
+Though it looks odd, you get the idea of adding data labels.

-Until now you seen the Maps with default colors but, you have an option to change the default colors.
+Until now, you saw the Tableau Maps with the default colors, but you have an option to change the default colors.
 To do so, click the drop-down menu beside the SUM(Population Total) color legend or right-click on the Color bar.
-Both of them will open the below shown context menu.
-From that, please select the Edit Colors… option
+Both of them will open the below-shown context menu.
+From that, please select the Edit Colors… option.

-Selecting the Edit Colors… option will open the following window.
-Click the drop-down arrow under the Palette and select the color as per your requirement.
-For now, we are selecting Gold-Purple Diverging.
-Remember, by clicking the Advanced button you can specify the Start Point, End Point, and Center as well.
+Once you choose the Edit Colors… option, the following window will open.
+Click the drop-down arrow under the Palette and select the color as per your specification.
+For now, we are choosing Gold-Purple Diverging.
+Remember, by clicking the Advanced button, you can specify the Start Point, End Point, and Center as well.

-Now you can see the Map with Gold-Purple Diverging color schema
+Now you can see it with the Gold-Purple Diverging color schema.